DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

 	composer require dmk/mksearch:dev-master

-Finaly install the extension with the TYPO3 Extension Manager in the TYPO3 Backend add the composer.json, composer.lock, typo3conf/LocalConfiguration.php, typo3conf/PackageStates.php
+Finlay install the extension with the TYPO3 Extension Manager in the TYPO3 Backend add the composer.json, composer.lock, typo3conf/LocalConfiguration.php, typo3conf/PackageStates.php
 to the git and commit and push the changes.